haganjam/Rworkshops/03-causal-inference/01-causal-inference-dagitty-and-R.md

     ## 6          1 male  -11.8   2363 F         1.98

-So, in this dataset, we have the supercooling point (SCP), the species (P - *C. pilipes*, F - *C. frigida*), the weight of the individual in grams (Weight) and the sex of the individual (Sex).
+So, in this dataset, we have the supercooling point (SCP), the species (Species: P - *C. pilipes*, F - *C. frigida*), the weight of the individual in grams (Weight) and the sex of the individual (Sex).
 We can ignore the ‘Experiment’ and ‘SCP_ID’ columns for the purposes of this tutorial.

 In this dataset, there are only eight female individuals so we will remove these individuals as, there is, in my opinion not enough